Best Cheap All-in-One Printers

 Brother MFC-J485DW Review

 Pros: Consumers reviewing the Brother MFC-J485DW on Walmart.com say they like how easy it is to connect this printer to a Wi-Fi network, and they're also fans of its auto-duplexing, fax machine, and mobile apps.
 They appreciate that it works well with Chromebooks, and even the Linux-based Ubuntu operating system, and uses separate ink tanks for different colors.
-Consumers posting reviews on Best Buy's website give the Brother MFC-J485DW (starting at $60; available on Amazon) positive marks for easy setup, as well.
+Consumers posting reviews on Best Buy's website give the Brother MFC-J485DW (starting at $60) positive marks for easy setup, as well.
 Moreover, they're very happy with the low cost of the printer and its replacement inks.
 These reviewers say photos have vivid color, and copies printed from this all-in-one look very good.
 The 20-sheet automatic document feeder is also a boon and makes larger copying and scanning jobs much more convenient.

 Cons: The Brother MFC-J485DW has a low price and some nice features, but users pan it for ridiculously slow print speeds.
 On the Best Buy website, speed is voted an overwhelming negative despite a decent rating overall, and there's even one report of the printer taking nearly an hour to produce a 10-page PowerPoint document.
 Copying is an equally slow process, according to these reviewers.
 Aside from sluggishness, many users complain of frequent jams, particularly when printing double-sided pages.
 For those who had issues with connectivity, Brother's online support was often deemed fairly unhelpful, and several users say they finally just gave up on the machine.